CLARIAH/ineo-content/README.md

     * ``workflows/`` -  Contains Markdown texts describing workflows
     * ``standards/`` -  Contains Markdown texts describing standards
 * ``media/`` - Stores images or other associated media files,
+    * Right now all media files are in this single folder, without subfolders, this limitation is only due to the admin CMS.
     * You can reference images from the markdown files, just use `/media/` as URL prefix when doing so.
     * Images or downloadable documents/spreadsheets/presentations that are referenced from one of the markdown files may be included in this subdirectory.
     * Videos are not suitable for direct inclusion in the git repository as they are too big, they need to be hosted elsewhere.
+    * Ensure the media files you upload here are suitable for use on the web, pay attention to file-size, format and resolution.

 Within these directories, each resource is described by a single Markdown file, with optional [YAML frontmatter](#yaml-frontmatter).